-According to a study, most people are confused regarding nutrition and what exactly “healthy” entails.
-A lot of people report of finding conflicting information regarding which foods to eat and which to avoid.
+According to a study, most people are confused regarding nutrition and what exactly “healthy” refers.
+A lot of people claims that they have conflicting information regarding which foods to eat and which to avoid.

-If you looking with an eye of an employer and encouraging positive nutritional choices at your organization, then these findings are evidently a wake-up call.
-While your employees might be trying hard to eat healthier, they are most expected to get confused on what actually “healthy” means.
+If you’re an employer and encouraging your employees to have positive nutritional choices at the workplace, these insights will help you to become aware.
+While your employees might be trying hard to eat healthier, they can get confused about the term “healthy”.
 This confusion can eventually result in employees feeling burnt out and finally giving up on a healthy diet altogether.

-So, the question is what exactly should an employer do to make “healthy” easy and simple to understand for employees?
-Implementing a workplace wellness program while keeping the focus on nutrition might result as an ultimate solution.
+So, the question is what exactly should an employer do to make the term “healthy” easy and simple to understand for employees?
+Implementing a workplace wellness program while keeping the focus on the right nutrition might result as an ultimate solution.
 Keep on reading to know more regarding nutrition confusion and in what manner can a wellness program help.

 Know Why Employees Are Confused with the term “Healthy”?

 Sometimes “healthy” is confusing, but what exactly makes healthy choices so difficult?
 According to a survey, most of the people admitted that conflicting information regarding food causes them to question their choices and eating habits.
-For example, one article might tell an employee that red meat is healthy while a different nutrition blog might ask them to steer clear of red meat totally.
+For example, one article might tell an employee that red meat is healthy while a different nutrition blog might ask them to remove red meat totally from the diet.
 The question of steak being a healthy diet still remains unclear, resulting in both frustration and confusion.
 Another reason why “healthy” is confusing is that the world of nutrition is constantly evolving, something that was considered healthy a few decades back is unhealthy now.
-If employees aren’t aware about the modern dietary guidelines, they might feel they are having healthily, but, unfortunately, that can be false.
+If employees aren’t aware of the modern dietary guidelines, they might feel they are having healthily, but, unfortunately, that can be false.

 How A Wellness Program Can Help